step-by-step-tutorial/springboot-tutorial/properties/README.md

 ## <p align="center">Properties</p>

-This sample is about working with yaml and properties in Spring Boot.
+This sample is about working with yml and properties in Spring Boot.
+Also, the sample is using java `record` class for binging externalized properties.

 ### Prerequisites